Scout-NU/route-lite/README.md

 #### `<Router />`

 The `Router` class is a React component that accepts no props, but can have children.
-The children of `Router` will be rendered when no known components are available in the Rotuer's history.
+The children of `Router` will be rendered when no known components are available in the Router's history.

 The `Router` should be placed at the application root.